How to Use Insight 2 for Audio Post Production

 In recent years, streaming has dominated the television and film industries as the primary video consumption medium for home viewers.
-As such, it’s more important than ever that your final mix is compliant with broadcast loudness standards—luckily, Insight 2 is here to help.
-With a fully customizable display of precision level meters, Insight 2 helps ensure that your mix is always exactly as loud as it should be.
+As such, it’s more important than ever that your final mix is compliant with broadcast loudness standards—luckily,

 In this video, re-recording mixer and field recordist Alex Knickerbocker walks you through how he uses Insight 2 in his post-production mixing workflow to create a mix that translates and meets streaming loudness standards.